Matt Baker (footballer, born 2003)

-Matthew Baker (born 6 February 2003) is a professional footballer who plays as a defender for club Newport County.
+Matthew Baker (born 6 February 2003) is a professional footballer who plays as a defender for club Notts County.
 He is a former Wales under-21 international.

 Club career

+Stoke City

 Baker progressed through the Gillingham youth system and signed for Stoke City in June 2021.
 He moved on loan to Newport County in January 2023 for the remainder of the 2022–23 season.
 He made his Football League debut for Newport on 14 February 2023 in the League Two 2–2 draw against Stevenage.
 Baker made 18 appearances for Newport helping them finish in 15th position.
 In September 2023 Baker re-joined Newport County on loan for the 2023–24 season.
 Baker made 39 appearances for the Exiles as they finished in 18th position.
 In May 2024, Stoke City offered Baker a contract extension.